coq/coq/doc/sphinx/practical-tools/coq-commands.rst

   loading the default resource file from the standard configuration directories.
 :-q: Do not to load the default resource file.
-:-l *file*, -load-vernac-source *file*: Load and execute the Coq script from *file.v*.
+:-l *file*, -load-vernac-source *file*: Load and execute the Rocq script from *file.v*.
-:-lv *file*, -load-vernac-source-verbose *file*: Load and execute the Coq script from *file.v*.
+:-lv *file*, -load-vernac-source-verbose *file*: Load and execute the Rocq script from *file.v*.
 Write its contents to the standard output as it is executed.
-:-require *qualid*: Load Coq compiled library :n:`@qualid`.
+:-require *qualid*: Load Rocq compiled library :n:`@qualid`.
   This is equivalent to running :cmd:`Require` :n:`@qualid` (note: the short form `-r *qualid*` is intentionally not provided to prevent the risk of collision with `-R`).